 Council and the Contractor conduct monthly audits of completed pruning works within the recently completed suburbs.
 Any tree identified as non- compliant is recorded and the work reissued to the contractor to rectify within 15 working days, where practicable.
 Council through its audit system calculates the monthly KPI which relates to the percentage of non- compliant works.
 As part of the monthly audit, vegetation within the clearance space is also assessed.
-For internal audits a 90% minimum compliance benchmark is in place.
+For internal audits and to achieve a rating of compliance, the number of corrective actions must be less than 1.5% of the total trees within that zone.
 This audit covers both clearance and quality of works to AS4373.
 The Contractor provides a report at monthly meetings to Council detailing progress with the inspection and pruning program.
 Records are kept at Council's depot.